basic-produce/Data_Port/README.txt

-(This is new Repo create for better browsingb manage by Git and VS Code) These are my portfolio projects featuring Data Analyzing and Math Modeling Stay tune.
+(This is new Repo create for better browsing manage by Git and VS Code) These are my portfolio projects featuring Data Analyzing and Math Modeling Stay tune.
 There are more commming!